Imaginous/Cowboy_Untamed/README.md

 For more information about the **configuration** read: [Configuring Presets](https://github.com/Imaginous/Cowboy_Untamed/blob/8d6e54f92d7533ade69096deab1b06cd6be3ff6f/Presets.md).
 <br>**Note:** do not use the *FLASH* button in the main app while a preset is active.
 This will store the preset settings in flash memory.<br><br>

+##### The bike judders at start
+If your bike judders you may alter the 'Hall Interpolation Transitions' field of the motor controller.
+This field 128.
+Default this has a value of 1 (note: on some bikes this has been altered by Cowboy already).
+This means the timing of the motor will be measured after 1 full rotation of the wheel.
+So the motor 'understands' when to kick in.
+If this is not measured correctly the motor kicks in at the wrong moment and will judder.
+By increasing this value more rotations will be used and the value will be more accurate, so no judder.<br><br>
+You can alter this value on the *Expert Settings* page.
+Enter addres 128 and read the current value.
+Note the RAW value somewhere, this way you can always revert to this value.
+Enter the desired RAW value, 8 and 15 are often used.
+Press *write*.
+You can now test your bike.
+If it functions well return to the main page of Cowboy Untamed and press the *Flash* button to make the change 'permanent'.

+*Note of warning: if you are using the 'Bronco' app there is a setting called 'Initial Torque'.
+This might sounds like you get more torque at startup.
+But infact is only chanching the 'Hall Interpolation Transitions' register.*

 ##### V1+ Headlight bug
 A bug on the V1+ is a non working headlight, the taillight still works.<br>Can it be fixed?
 With the Cowboy Untamed app you can reset your PCB.
 This will not reset any settings but only reboot the communications PCB.
 9 out of 10 times the headlight bug will be fixed (for a while).
 There is no fix from Cowboy yet.<br>Connect to your bike with the Cowboy Untamed app.
 Go to the *Expert Settings* and press the *Reset PCB* button.
 This will reboot the bike, shown by "running lights" on the main tube LEDs.
 <br>**Note:** It seems firmware V4.8.17 makes the headlight more reliable on the V1+.